habpygo/BTC/README.md

 ### Install
 Install the file into `$GOPATH/src` and run `$ go run main.go`

+NOTE: `straights` are not identified as of yet!
 The purpose of this code challenge is to demonstrate problem solving and code quality.

 Unless otherwise specified when receiving this excercise,